 It may be active or passive, and although case based in a given population, many systems, especially those doing surveillance for communicable diseases, rely on laboratory confirmation as this improves specificity of case definition.
 This is the system adopted by the National Institute for Communicable Diseases (NICD).

-Group for Enteric Respiratory and Meningeal disease Surveillance in South Africa (GERMS-SA) comprises of a nationwide network of clinical microbiology laboratories participation in an active laboratory-based surveillance programme for bacterial and fungal pathogens of public health importance.
+GERMS-SA comprises of a nationwide network of clinical microbiology laboratories participation in an active laboratory-based surveillance programme for bacterial and fungal pathogens of public health importance.

 of specimens which tested rotavirus positive.
 Please note the data on rotavirus is preliminary